Yeronga

 Table Chart PROFILE FAQ

-Yeronga features high concentrations of group households and lone person households, with a fairly typical median household size
+Yeronga features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 62.6% of all households, including 25.7% couples with children, 28.1% couples without children, and 6.9% single parent families.
-Non-family households account for the remaining 37.4%, with lone person households at 30.9% and group households comprising 6.4%.
-The median household size is 2.3 people, which aligns with the Greater Brisbane average.
+Non-family households comprise the remaining 37.4%, with lone person households at 30.9% and group households making up 6.4%.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households